epi2me-labs/wf-somatic-variation/docs/quickstart.md

 2. `output/snp/SAMPLE/spectra/SAMPLE_spectrum.csv`: the mutation spectrum for the sample
 3. `output/snp/SAMPLE/vcf/germline/[tumor/normal]`: the germline calls for both the tumor and normal bam files
 4. `output/*.html`: the reports of the SNV pipeline

+**Somatic structural variant (SV) calling with Nanomonsv**

+The workflow allows for the call of somatic SVs using long-read sequencing data.
+Starting from the paired cancer/control samples, the workflow will:
+1. Parse the SV signatures in the reads using `nanomonsv parse`
+2. Call the somatic SVs using a custom version of `nanomonsv get`
+3. Filter out the SVs in simple repeats using `add_simple_repeat.py` (*optional*)
+4. Annotate transposable and repetitive elements using `nanomonsv insert_classify` (*optional*)

+**Hardware limitations**: the SV calling workflow requires to run on a system supporting AVX2 instructions. please, ensure that your system support it before running it.